Model independent test of the FLRW metric and the curvature in light of DESI DR2: Results

-In Pantheon+ \& DESI~DR2 low-$z$ data, for which 100\% of reconstruction are consistent with FLRW, the median is ${\Omega}_{k,0}^\text{med} = 0.091^{+0.055}_{-0.131} \pm 0.063$.
-In this case, and unlike the $\Delta \chi^2_{\mathrm{SNIa}}$ selection, the calculation of $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$ was carried over three BAO measurements instead of five.
-Although the high redshift DESI data have been truncated, the reconstructions have still been smoothed on the full redshift range over the Pantheon+ dataset, keeping the SNIa part of $\chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$ unchanged.
-This restriction of the BAO data to the 3 lowest redshift bin ($z \lesssim 1$) affects the value of $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}$, and therefore the selection itself.
-Some of the Pantheon+ reconstructions that did not meet the selection criterion $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}<0$ when considering all 5 BAO points are accepted once the high redshift data are removed.
+In Pantheon+ \& DESI~DR2 low-$z$ data, for which 100\% of reconstruction are consistent with FLRW, the median is ${\Omega}_{k,0}^\text{med} = 0.095^{+0.063}_{-0.136} \pm 0.063$.
+In this case, and unlike the $\Delta \chi^2_{\mathrm{SNIa}}$ selection, the calculation of $\Delta \chi^2_{\mathrm{SNIa} + \dcom}$ was carried over three BAO measurements instead of five.
+Although the high redshift DESI data have been truncated, the reconstructions have still been smoothed on the full redshift range over the Pantheon+ dataset, keeping the SNIa part of $\chi^2_{\mathrm{SNIa} + \dcom}$ unchanged.
+This restriction of the BAO data to the 3 lowest redshift bin ($z \lesssim 1$) affects the value of $\Delta \chi^2_{\mathrm{SNIa} + \dcom}$, and therefore the selection itself.
+Some of the Pantheon+ reconstructions that did not meet the selection criterion $\Delta \chi^2_{\mathrm{SNIa} + \dcom}<0$ when considering all 5 BAO points are accepted once the high redshift data are removed.
 These additional reconstructions drive the estimation of ${\Omega}_{k,0}^\text{med}$ toward a higher positive value.
-The highest deviation from flatness being 2.13$\sigma$.
+The highest deviation from flatness being 2.23$\sigma$.

-Unlike Pantheon+ \& DESI~DR2, DES~Y5 \& DESI~DR2 are in better agreement with each other : the transition from the bottom row of Figure \ref{fig:Ok_SNIa} to the bottom row of \ref{fig:Ok_dm} does not significantly reduce the selection of reconstructions.
-We can see in Table \ref{tab:recap_all} that ${\Omega}_{k,0}^\text{med} = -0.119^{+0.113}_{-0.047} \pm 0.043$, remains virtually unaffected by the change of selection criterion, as well as the -4.44$\sigma$ maximum deviation from flatness.
-The conclusions for DES~Y5 \& DESI~DR2 remain unchanged: FLRW is not ruled out, a negative curvature is still preferred, and most reconstructions are consistent with $\Oko = 0$ within 3$\sigma$ (see middle panel of Fig. \ref{fig:deviation}), except for those fitting the SNIa data the closest.
+Unlike Pantheon+ \& DESI~DR2, DES~Dovekie \& DESI~DR2 are in better agreement with each other : the transition from the bottom row of Figure \ref{fig:Ok_SNIa} to the bottom row of \ref{fig:Ok_dm} does not significantly reduce the selection of reconstructions.
+We can see in Table \ref{tab:recap_all} that ${\Omega}_{k,0}^\text{med} = -0.102^{+0.099}_{-0.005}\pm 0.043$, remains virtually unaffected by the change of selection criterion, as well as the -3.28$\sigma$ maximum deviation from flatness.
+The conclusions for DES~Dovekie \& DESI~DR2 remain unchanged: FLRW is not ruled out, a negative $\Omk[0]$ is still preferred, and all reconstructions are consistent with $\Omk[0] = 0$ within 3$\sigma$ in absolute value (see middle panel of Fig. \ref{fig:deviation}).